Compound Interest Calculator

 Compound Interest Formula

-Compound interest calculates your investment or loan's future value including accumulated interest.
+Compound interest calculates the future value of an investment or loan, including all accumulated interest.
 The formula is:

 A = P (1 + r/n)^(nt)

-• t = years the money is invested or borrowed
+• t = the number of years the money is invested or borrowed

-To find compound interest earned (CI), subtract principal from future value:
+To find the compound interest earned (CI), subtract your principal from the future value:

 CI = P((1+r/n)^(nt)-1)